 |Open to international students||Yes|

-This is a challenging one-year taught Masters degree programme that provides students with a range of advanced topics drawn from communication networks (fixed and wireless) and related signal-processing (including associated enabling technologies).
-It provides an excellent opportunity to acquire the necessary skills to enter careers in some of the most dynamic fields in communication networks.
+This is a challenging one-year taught Master’s degree programme that provides students with a range of advanced topics drawn from communication networks (fixed and wireless) and related signal-processing, including associated enabling technologies.
+It provides an excellent opportunity to develop the skills needed for careers in some of the most dynamic fields in communication networks.

-Dimitra Simeonidou, Professor in High Performance Networks and her team (Dr Reza Nejabati and Dr Georgios Zervas), will deliver two taught units related to Optical Communications: Optical Networks and Data Centre Networks.
+There are two taught units related to optical communications: Optical Networks and Data Centre Networks.
 Optical Networks will focus on Wavelength Division Multiplexed (WDM) networks, Time Division Multiplexed (TDM) networks including SDH/SONET and OTN, optical frequency division multiplexed networks, and optical sub-wavelength switched networks.
-Data Centre Networks will focus on networks for cloud computing, cloud based networking, grid-computing and e-science.
-There is a further networking unit: Networked Systems and Applications, which provides a top-down study of networking system support for distributed applications, from classical Web and email to telemetry for the Internet of Things.
+Data Centre Networks will focus on networks for cloud computing, cloud-based networking, grid-computing and e-science.
+There is a further networking unit: Networked Systems and Applications, which provides a top-down study of networking system support for distributed applications, from classical web and email to telemetry for the Internet of Things.